 Salvation

-We believe that salvation is wholly of God, wholly of grace, through the Mediatorial office of Jesus Christ the Son of God; that by his substitutionary death made full vicarious atonement, the Just dying for the unjust, the spotless Lamb dying in the place of the sinner, bearing our sin in His own body on the tree, who became cursed for us, smitten of God, and afflicted, tasting death for every man; that being buried, He rose again from the dead, declared to be the Son of God with power according to the spirit of holiness; that he, ascending into heaven, is now seated at the right hand of the Father, interceding for us daily as our Mediator, High Priest and Advocate.
-He is the fully qualified and all sufficient Saviour, who is mighty to save all who will repent and come to him through faith alone, and put their trust only in Him.
+We believe that salvation is wholly of God, wholly of grace, through the Mediatorial office of Jesus Christ the Son of God; that by his substitutionary death made full vicarious atonement, the Just dying for the unjust, the spotless Lamb dying in the place of the sinner, bearing our sin in His own body on the tree, who became cursed for us, smitten of God, and afflicted, tasting death for every man; that being buried, He rose again from the dead, declared to be the Son of God with power according to the spirit of holiness by the ressurection from the dead; that He, ascending into heaven, is now seated at the right hand of the Father, interceding for us daily as our Mediator, High Priest and Advocate.
+He is the fully qualified and all sufficient Saviour, who is mighty to save all who will do nothing more nor less than believe the gospel and come to him through faith alone, and put their trust only in Him.
 1Tim.
-2:5, 1Peter 1:18-19, 2:24, 3:18, Gal.
+2:5, 1Peter 1:18-19; 2:24; 3:18, Gal.
 3:13-14, Isaiah 53, Heb.
-2:9, 1:3, 8:1, Romans 1:4, 8:34, Acts 5:31.
+2:9; 1:3; 8:1; 1 Cor.
+15:1-4, Acts 13:33, Romans 1:4; 8:34, Acts 5:31, Eph.
+1:13.

 We believe that the justification of the believer is by Grace alone through Faith alone in Christ alone, without any consideration of any works of righteousness done by them; that the pardon of all their sins, past, present, and future is only through the blood of Christ, according to the riches of his grace; that Christ obtained eternal redemption by the shedding of his blood, which is the precise object of saving faith, and upon faith in Christ and his finished work, they are imputed with the righteousness of Christ.
 Eph.
-2:8-9, 1:7, John 5:24, Heb.
-9:12, 22, 25, 10:10-14, 18, Romans 3:19-26, 4:2-5, 5:1, 8-9, 2Cor.
+2:8-9; 1:7, John 5:24, Heb.
+9:12, 22, 25, Heb.
+10:10-14, 18, Romans 3:19-26; 4:2-5; 5:1, 8-9, 2Cor.
 5:21, Titus 3:5-7, Philip.
 3:9.

 Eternal Security